ecow/ldcdemo/README.md

 Here is where the Semantic Web does the magic: you can use [Dbpedia](http://dbpedia.org) to access the full "Wisdom of the crowd" contained in Wikipedia and use it to get a list of all municipalities in the word, translated in any language!

-Unfortunately dbpedia is a great public service that does non ensure any SLA, very often the services is down for maintenance and you can't know when this happens.
+Unfortunately dbpedia is a great public service but it does non ensure any SLA, the performaces are unpredictable and very often the services is down for maintenance and you can't know when this happens.
-This is not acceptable if you want to build a solid application.
+This is not acceptable if you want to build a solid application based directly on such service.

 A reasonable solution is to copy the data you need from dbpedia to your own knowlege base system, so you can safely use it in your application.

 This is where [linkeddata.center](http://linkeddata.center/) service plays its role.
-It allows you to create and host a knoledge base populated from Linked Open data, from  private data or from any combination of both (in this case we use just just dbpedia).
+It allows you to quicly create and host a knoledge base populated from Linked Open Data, from  private data or from any combination of both.
+In this project we use just dbpedia.
-The knowledge base exposes a [sparql end-point](http://www.w3.org/TR/sparql11-query/) full compliant with the last [W3C semantic web standards](http://www.w3.org/standards/semanticweb/).
+LinkedData.Centers exposes a dedicated and password protected [sparql end-point](http://www.w3.org/TR/sparql11-query/) full compliant with the last [W3C semantic web standards](http://www.w3.org/standards/semanticweb/).
 You can create data mashup, apply rules, data inferences and many other features.

-After installing this project, you should be able to replicate the same [simple web page available in E-Artspace demo site](http://demo.e-artspace.com/ldc/pub/).

 In this project I use the **demo** knowledge base that is available at https://hub1.linkeddata.center/ekb/demo/sparql endpoint.

 The *demo* knoledge base is populated starting form a very simple data set described in a [simple html file](http://demo.hub1.linkeddata.center/data/abox.html).
 For more information about how to populate a knowledge base, please refer to LinkedData.Center site.

 ## Test in a local environment using Vagrant (suggested)

+These instructions allow to install and test the project on your local workstation using some simple virtualization technologies:

   - install [vagrant](https://docs.vagrantup.com/v2/installation/) and [virtual box](https://www.virtualbox.org/) on your workstation.
   - clone this project in directory of your workstation and cwd in it